 How well does methadone work?

 Methadone can be effective whether you inject, smoke, snort or swallow opiates.
 Several scientific studies have proven that people on a methadone programs are less likely to have legal or medical problems and are more likely to hold down a job, stay in school and keep their family together.
 The evidence is overwhelming – the patient benefits but so do their family and society.
+Methadone maintenance treatment is recommended by the CRISM guidelines.

 How is methadone taken?